 In this paper, we study two aspects of the variational autoencoder (VAE): the prior distribution over the latent variables and its correspon… (voir plus)ding posterior.
 First, we decompose the learning of VAEs into layerwise density estimation, and argue that having a flexible prior is beneficial to both sample generation and inference.
 Second, we analyze the family of inverse autoregressive flows (inverse AF) and show that with further improvement, inverse AF could be used as universal approximation to any complicated posterior.
 Our analysis results in a unified approach to parameterizing a VAE, without the need to restrict ourselves to use factorial Gaussians in the latent real space.

 Colorectal cancer (CRC) is the third cause of cancer death worldwide.
 Currently, the standard approach to reduce CRC-related mortality is to… (voir plus) perform regular screening in search for polyps and colonoscopy is the screening tool of choice.
-The main limitations of this screening procedure are polyp miss rate and the inability to perform visual assessment of polyp malignancy.
-These drawbacks can be reduced by designing decision support systems (DSS) aiming to help clinicians in the different stages of the procedure by providing endoluminal scene segmentation.
-Thus, in this paper, we introduce an extended benchmark of colonoscopy image segmentation, with the hope of establishing a new strong benchmark for colonoscopy image analysis research.
-The proposed dataset consists of 4 relevant classes to inspect the endoluminal scene, targeting different clinical needs.
-Together with the dataset and taking advantage of advances in semantic segmentation literature, we provide new baselines by training standard fully convolutional networks (FCNs).
-We perform a comparative study to show that FCNs significantly outperform, without any further postprocessing, prior results in endoluminal scene segmentation, especially with respect to polyp segmentation and localization.
+The main limitations of this screening procedure are polyp miss-rate and inability to perform visual assessment of polyp malignancy.
+These drawbacks can be reduced by designing Decision Support Systems (DSS) aiming to help clinicians in the different stages of the procedure by providing endoluminal scene segmentation.
+Thus, in this paper, we introduce an extended benchmark of colonoscopy image, with the hope of establishing a new strong benchmark for colonoscopy image analysis research.
+We provide new baselines on this dataset by training standard fully convolutional networks (FCN) for semantic segmentation and significantly outperforming, without any further post-processing, prior results in endoluminal scene segmentation.